1.3 Analyse the features of personalisation within social care and support services.

 Example Answer 2: Choice and Control

 Choice and control are the fundamental pillars of personalisation.
 People should be able to choose who provides their care, the type of support they receive, and how this support is delivered.
 For example, a service user might prefer to hire a specific carer who understands their cultural background.
 They could also opt for community-based services over residential care if that aligns better with their lifestyle.
-Involvement in care planning is crucial, as it ensures that the individual’s goals and needs are met.
+Involvement in care planning is important, as it ensures that the individual’s goals and needs are met.
 This empowerment leads to higher satisfaction and better outcomes.

 Example Answer 3: Individual Budgets